Revised

 Mission

-MOCAN fosters and supports healthy eating and active living strategies to improve the wellbeing and quality of life of Missouri residents.
-MOCAN fosters collaboration between members and work groups as well as with federal, state, and local stakeholders.
+MOCAN fosters and supports strategies to improve the overall well-being and quality of life of Missouri residents.
+MOCAN fosters collaboration between members and Work Groups as well as with federal, state, and local stakeholders.
 Members are active policy makers, educators, practitioners, and advocates of healthy living and encourage collaborative partnerships and best practices across environments.

 Major Values